ron-amit/meta-learning-adjusting-priors/README.md

-# Implementation of the Meta-Learning-by-Adjusting-Priors algorithm in PyTorch
+# Implementation of the paper "Meta-Learning by Adjusting Priors Based on Extended PAC-Bayes Theory" https://arxiv.org/abs/1711.01244

 ## Prerequisites